GhostPirateGir/mkpw/README.md

 will the password be echoed while being typed in, nor will the password stay on screen longer than necessary.

+The security of passwords generated with _mkpw_ depends on the secret passphrase chosen, so be sure to choose a strong passphrase.

 To reproduce the password for login, the command-line switch _-n_ can be used:

     mkpw -n github.com